 Curtain bangs are a gorgeous addition to any haircut and can be worn by boys or girls.
 The style of bangs is youthful and low-maintenance.
-Curtain bangs are perfect for younger children and require no styling throughout the day.
-The way they are cut, with the fringe shorter on the inside and longer toward the ends is excellent for framing the face.
+Curtain bangs are perfect for younger children and require no daily styling.
+The way they are cut, with the fringe shorter on the inside and longer toward the ends, is excellent for framing the face.
 It will highlight your features.

 41. Blunt Bob Haircut

 A blunt cut is a haircut that is created without any layers.
 Instead, it is cut straight across and looks sleek and effortlessly cool.
 The blunt cut is best with straight hair but will complement different hair lengths and styles, including short hair, for a cute and stylish bob haircut.
 This look is gorgeous, low-maintenance, and will show off your little one’s features.

 42. Classic Pixie Cut

 The pixie cut is a classic short hairstyle for women or girls and is defined as the hair being cut longer on the top and with shorter hair on the back and sides.
 It is also often worn with a fringe, which can be short or long, depending on the desired result.
 The pixie is effortlessly chic and simple to style, making it a popular look for any little girl.
 It is also a great way to reduce styling time and cut down on the tangles.

 The pixie bob hairstyle is longer than the classic pixie and incorporates elements of the bob haircut.
 The hair is longer at the front and graduated at the back.
 This is a great look for a little one who wants short hair, but also gives the illusion of length.
 It is ideal for all hair textures and incredibly cute.